of-by-for/boolean/README.md

 ### Results of Tally
 question, # true, # false, # current_roster, # null = (current_roster - (true + false))

+## Getting Started
+- Open the data.txt file
+- Add statement
+- Seperate additional statements by a blank line.
+- commit the changes
+- Share with others to build support

 ## Improvements
 This is intended as a simple procedure for proof of concept.
 Once up and running.
 Discussion on how to improve the procedure(s) is welcomed.